42-Short/shortinette/rust/subjects/00/README.md

 * `is_leap_year` must determine whether a given year is a leap year or not.
 * `num_days_in_month` must compute how many days a given month of a given year has.

-These three functions must be part of the `src/lib.rs` file.rs.
+These three functions must be part of the `src/lib.rs` file.

 ```
 >_ cargo run